Gyarbij/MyEQ/README.md

 ## How to use it?
 Vist https://myeq.app from your EQS to see the dashboard in action.
 Note that it will open the apps in the same window as the dashboard.
 This is because I agree with the Mercedes developers that it is a bad idea to allow popups from the car's browser by default.
 If you want to open the apps in a new window, select the config _popup_ from the config menu.

-You can also run it locally by following the instructions TOBEADDED.
+You can also run it locally by following the instructions:
+### TOBEADDED.

 ## What's next?
 I'm currently working on a way to control the car's climate control and charging via Home Assistant as well as display the current state of the car.
 I'm also working on a way to control the car's media via Home Assistant.
 Prior however will probably go to adding support for cloud backup of dashcam footage.